-- Federal (Award) \$145,737 - Match \$145,737
+- Federal (Award) \$145,737 - Match (Private and Local) \$145,737

-Annual Action Plan 2021 If appropriate, describe publically owned land or property located within the jurisdiction that may be used to address the needs identified in the plan
+If appropriate, describe publically owned land or property located within the jurisdiction that may be used to address the needs identified in the plan

-Publicly-owned land, specifically parks and McAllen ISD properties, may be rehabilitated for improvements/increased use as green or open space.
+Publicly-owned land, specifically parks and McAllen ISD properties, will be rehabilitated for improvements/increased use as green or open space.
 It is not anticipated that any other publicly owned land or property will be used to address community development needs.
 Nonetheless, public property may be used to house public service activities such as using the library or community centers for educational programs, recruitment, fairs, distribution centers, etc.

-For FY 2021-2022, one City/School park projects is scheduled to be improved with CDBG funds.
+For FY 2021-2022, one City/School park project and one City park are scheduled to be improved with CDBG funds.

-The City's budget for FY 2021-2022 is anticipated to be \$3,089,538 comprised of:
+The City's budget for FY 2021-2022 is anticipated to be \$3,445,908 comprised of:

 - Community Development Block Grant Funds

-- Allocation:\$1,742,013

-- CBDO Proceeds: \$400,000 (Noted on the Priority Table in the Program Income Field)
+- Allocation:\$1,767,684 - CBDO Proceeds: \$400,000 (Noted on the Priority Table in the Program Income Field)

 - HOME Investment Partnership Program

-- Allocation:\$586,750

-- CHDO Proceeds: \$400,000 (Noted on the Priority Table in the Program Income Field)
+- Allocation:\$586,750 - CHDO Proceeds: \$400,000 (Noted on the Priority Table in the Program Income Field)

 - Emergency Solutions Grant Program

-- Allocation: \$145,737

-- Match: \$145,737
+• Allocation \$145,737

 CBDO and CHDO Proceeds are funds which have been generated from the use of previous CDBG or HOME-funded activities.
 These funds remain with Affordable Homes of South Texas, Inc. for the continuation of affordable housing within the City.
+While the City is waived from its HOME match requirement, ESG funds maintain a 100% match requirement.